When to Consider Ergonomic Updates

 Approved renovations

-Renovations may not come with the same “blank canvas” as a brand new construction project, but it is an optimal time for ergonomic considerations.
-Depending on the scope of the project, this could include new equipment, upgraded tracking systems or additional reprocessing technology that improves the way that staff interact and navigate their space.
+Renovations may not offer a “blank canvas” like new construction, but they are a great time to think about ergonomics.
+Depending on the project, this could include new equipment such as decontamination sinks, better tracking systems, or upgraded reprocessing technology.
+These improvements help staff interact and move around their space more easily.
 This could also be the time to consider rearranging to match compliance requirements in your workflows.

 Upgraded equipment

-Whenever new equipment is deployed in a department, it’s a virtual certainty that workflows and processes will be impacted.
-Making strategic capital purchasing decisions with ergonomics in mindcan have a significant impact on technician comfort, whether it’s ensuring that workflows are optimized to produce a minimal amount of strain, or opting for ergonomic features, such as height adjustability.
-The process we use to implement our new equipment and the educational exercises we use can directly impact how well the new equipment is utilized and adapted into workflows.
+When new equipment is brought into a sterile processing department, it is certain that workflows and processes will be affected.
+Making smart capital purchasing decisions with ergonomics in mind can greatly affect technician comfort.
+This includes optimizing workflows to reduce strain and choosing ergonomic features like height adjustability.
+The way we implement our new equipment and the training we provide can affect how well the equipment is used in workflows.

 Updates standards & guidelines